 Choose a hut!
 Family-sized?
 Barkada-sized?
 Couple?
 Single?
 They have all of that 😉

-Once settled, you can now start looking for fun stuff to do.
-Horses for rent have beautiful names.
-Some are called George, Peter, Richard and Luisa.
-You will pay an hourly rate for horseback-riding.
-If you’re not into that, why not take your lover’s hand and go for a walk?
+Horses for rent have beautiful names, like George, Peter, Richard and Luisa.
+Visitors pay an hourly rate for horseback-riding.
+Going for a walk is also fun.
 The place is surrounded by greenery and you might be surprised to see some exotic plants and insects.
-Tagaytay Picnic Grove is a favorite dating spot. ❤

 BLOG 4